Bacolod City Western Visayas, Philippines Travel Guide

 Match your visit with Bacolod's yearly offerings.

 If you plan to visit for the MassKara Festival (October) or other local events, book places to stay and flights very early due to high demand.
 During the wet season (June-November), enjoy lower prices and fewer crowds.
-Be ready for rain and plan indoor things or change outdoor plans as needed.
+Be ready for rain and plan indoor things or change plans for outside as needed.
 This time can offer a more relaxed and real experience.

 Explore the artistic and architectural heritage of Bacolod.